-Next, open a file in .ssh named authorized_keys using a text editor.
-We’ll need nano to modify the file:
+Open a file in ‘.ssh’ named ‘authorized_keys’ using a text editor.
+You will need nano to modify the file.

-Now put in your public key (it should still be in your clipboard) by pasting it into the editor.
+Now put in your public key, which should still be in your clipboard, by pasting it into the editor.

-Hit CTRL-X to quit the file, then Y to save the changes that you’ve mad, and hit enter to verify the file’s name.
+Hit CTRL-X to quit the file, then ‘Y’ to save the changes that you have made and hit ‘enter’ to verify the file’s name.

-Now limit the permissions of the authorized_keys file using the following command:
+Now limit the permissions of the ‘authorized_keys’ file using the following command shown below.

 chmod 600 .ssh/authorized_keys

-You can now SSH login with your new user, with the private key as authentication.
+You can now SSH login with your new user using the private key as authentication.

-Since we’ve now got our new account, we may secure our server a tiny bit more by editing its SSH daemon configuration (the program which allows us to enter remotely) to disable remote SSH access to the root account.
+Since you now have a new account, you may secure your server a bit more by editing its SSH daemon configuration, the program which allows us to enter remotely, to disable remote SSH access to the root account.

-In here, we’ll get the option to disable root login from SSH, This is usually a more secure setting because we’ve accessed our server using our normal user account and escalate privileges when required.
+In here, you will get the option to disable root login from SSH; this is a more secure setting because you have accessed our server using your normal user account and can escalate privileges when required.

-To disallow remote root logins, we have to look for the line which looks like this:
+To disallow remote root logins, you must look for the line which looks like the following.

-You may edit this line to “no” as such, if you’d like to disable root login:
+You may edit this line to ’no’ if you would like to disable root login:

-Disabling the remote root login is highly suggested to do on every server.
+Disabling the remote root login is highly suggested for every server.

-After you’ve finished editing, you may save and exit the file with the method we’ve went over before (CTRL-X, then Y, then ENTER).
+After you have finished editing, you may save and exit the file with the method you discussed previously (CTRL-X, then Y, then ENTER).

-Since we’ve done our changes, we have to restart the SSH service so it uses our new configuration.
+Since you have done changes, you have to restart the SSH service so that it uses the new configuration.

 Enter the following command to restart SSH: